 Advocates of user privacy have created the buzz around the DNS over HTTPS (DoH) protocol lately.
-Giant internet browser companies claim that users can improve their online privacy by forwarding their DNS requests/responses in an encoded form via DoH.
+Giant internet browser companies claim that users can improve their online privacy by forwarding their DNS queries to https providers in an encoded form via DoH servers.
 Therefore, bringing down the possibilities of being monitored by any ISP or a third party on the internet.

 Nevertheless, the new protocol hasn’t got the expected approval and many users have erred on the side of caution.
 But, given the benefits that DoH can bring to the table, trying out the protocol in action by yourself won’t hurt.
 To help you with that, some of its benefits and how to set it up are discussed here.

 To get the gist of the DoH protocol, it is worth understanding what DNS is and how one’s DNS query spread through the internet.
 In dummy's words, the Domain Name System is a decentralized directory of every website available on the internet and their associated Internet Protocol addresses.

 You can consider DNS as a service that permits you to enter the domain name of a website—let’s say, grubhub.com— instead of its IP address—for instance, 188.8.131.52(GrubHub)— to make it simple for you to access any websites on the internet without the need to remember each of their IP addresses.

 Hence, when you request access to grubhub.com, your Internet Service Provider(ISP) receives it and returns a connection request directly to the server of the website you are connecting to, in else, GrubHub, to get a suitable response.